S-duality in Abelian gauge theory revisited: Preliminary calculations

 and obviously $\overline{{\rm im}\:\delta}\oplus\ch^1_{L^2}(M)\subseteq \overline{{\rm ker}\:\delta}$.
 If $\gamma\in\cu_{L_0}$ is any gauge transformation on the trivial bundle then $\gamma^{-1}\dd\gamma$ is closed moreover $\delta (a+\gamma^{-1}\dd\gamma )=0$ together with $\delta a=0$ implies that $\gamma^{-1}\dd\gamma$ is also co-closed and of course $\ii\gamma^{-1}\dd\gamma\in L^2(M;\Lambda^1M)$.
 In other words

 Hence Hodge decomposition shows that $\cu_{L_0}$ acts trivially on $(\ch^1_{L^2}(M))^\perp\cap\overline{{\rm ker}\:\delta}$.
 Consequently all elements here are gauge inequivalent while Lemma \ref{laposlemma} shows that the finite dimensional torus $\ch^1_{L^2}(M)/2\pi\Lambda^1_{L^2}\cong T^{b_1(M)}$ enumerates the gauge inequivalent flat connections. $\Diamond$ Now we move on to clarify the set of classical solutions used in this paper.
 This will also provide us with a physical interpretation of the space $\ch^2_{L^2}(M)$ as containing the curvatures of finite action classical solutions over a $4$-space $(M,g)$.
 First we introduce the class of four-manifolds considered in this paper.

-\begin{definition} Let $(M,g)$ be a connected, oriented, complete Riemannian four-manifold.
-This space is called {\em almost compact} if it is either compact or is an ALF space with the following condition on its $2^{{\it nd}}$ $L^2$ cohomology: all non-topological $L^2$ harmonic $2$-forms are exact. \end{definition}
+By definition this class contains all compact geometries moreover the so-called {\it asymptotically locally flat} (ALF) geometries.
+These latter sub-class contains non-compact but complete four dimensional Riemannian manifolds with a special asymptotical geometry.
 For the definition of an ALF space we refer to Sect. \ref{five}.
-It follows from \cite[Corollary 9]{hau-hun-maz} that an ALF space always has finite dimensional second $L^2$ cohomology.
-Many important non-compact manifolds in mathematical physics are almost compact.
-Examples are the multi-Taub--NUT spaces, the Riemannian Schwarzschild and Kerr geometries, etc.
+Many important non-compact manifolds in mathematical physics are of ALF type.
+Examples are the multi-Taub--NUT spaces, the Riemannian Schwarzschild and Kerr geometries, etc. It follows from \cite[Corollary 9]{hau-hun-maz} that an ALF space always has finite dimensional second $L^2$ cohomology.

 Writing $H^2(M;\R )\subseteq\ch^2_{L^2}(M)$ i.e., embedding compactly supported de Rham cohomology into $L^2$ cohomology by the unique harmonic representative in each cohomology class, we can suppose that $\Lambda^2\subset\ch^2_{L^2}(M)$ where $\Lambda^2$ is the integer lattice from (\ref{H2}).